willderness/python-collections-budget/README.md

 ## Create the BudgetList class to Display Overage Expenses
 ### Verify module:
     To run tests run: pytest -k "module2" -s
-    To run the file: python -m budget.BudgetList.py
+    To run the file: python -m budget.BudgetList
 1. ### Create the BudgetList class
    Create a file named `BudgetList.py`.
 Inside that file, create a class called `BudgetList` with only `pass` inside the class for now.